Total Eclipse (1994 video game): Plot

 Earth is attacked by an aggressive alien race known as the Drak-Sai.
 The aliens use their powerful weapon, the Sun Dagger, to initiate a supernova in the sun.
 The player must pilot their ship across four planets and ultimately destroy the Sun Dagger to prevent further destruction.

 Reception

-Electronic Gaming Monthly gave the 3DO version a 6.5 out of 10.
-They highly praised the graphics but criticized that the controls are too sensitive, the music is inappropriate for the theme of some stages, and that the hit detection is overly punishing.
+Electronic Gaming Monthly praised the graphics of the 3DO version, but criticized that the controls are too sensitive, the music is inappropriate for the theme of some stages, and that the hit detection is overly punishing.
 GamePro were held in similar awe of the graphics in the 3DO version and found little to complain about with the gameplay, concluding, "Total Eclipse blasts off into familiar fighting space ways, but the graphic look of this cool shooter is truly out of this world."

 Reviews for the PlayStation version were less positive, as critics commented that despite the "Turbo" in the title, the PlayStation version made almost no changes to the by-then over a year old game.
 Bob Mackey of USgamer listed Total Eclipse Turbo as one of the worst launch games for the PlayStation.